jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 red: make it fail
 #################################################################################

-I add another test, I think we can also guess what this one does
+I add another test, I think we can guess what this one does

 .. code-block:: python